-Are USPS Informed Delivery and Informed Delivery App consistently accurate?
+Are USPS Informed Delivery & Informed Delivery App consistently accurate?

-You might not receive emails for your incoming mails and still have mails coming that day.
-Also, if you receive email notifications for your incoming mails, they might still take four to five days to deliver.
+You might not receive emails for your incoming emails and still have emails coming that day.
+Also, if you receive email notifications for your incoming emails, they might still take four to five days to deliver.
 It suggests that USPS informed delivery services and its Informed delivery app are not always accurate.

 Can people still use the USPS Informed Delivery App?

 USPS offers the following ways to use their Informed delivery service:

 - Desktop website

 Though there is a sad development, you can still avail of Informed Delivery services.

 People can not use the USPS Informed delivery apps because USPS has decided to discontinue two of its mobile applications.
 The discontinued app is their standalone application, which once provided users with access to their Informed Delivery information.
 About 750,000 people used this Informed Delivery App.